cliffordx/legalbai/pages/Welcome page.md

 		  id:: f58f3bdc-7e2d-4e84-a836-45daaad58780
 	- #### Affiliate Links
 	  id:: 6358df01-20ef-4b83-9569-7742d7622398
-		- Some outside links to websites are affiliate links, *i.e.,* Amazon, which are sponsored/or affiliated which means that if you buy something from them, unless it is sponsored for a fee, then I earn a 'tiny' commission fee.
-It pays to know that I disclose this stuff because it is required nowadays.
+		- Some outside links to websites are affiliate links, *i.e.,* Amazon, which are sponsored and/or affiliated websites which means that until you bought something from them, provided it is my affiliate link, then I earn a 'tiny' commission fee.
+It is necessary to disclose this stuff because it is required nowadays.
 - ## Support or Contact
   id:: 635bc75b-4c3b-4b8f-9d92-f58f0d227fd2
 	- You may reach me at @cliffordx on these Social Media: